Economic Shocks, Opportunity Costs, and the Supply of Politicians: Introduction

-In this paper, we study how experiencing a job loss affects individuals' decision to enter politics and examine the consequences of these economic shocks for the quality of political candidates.
+In this paper, we shed new light on the political consequences of economic shocks by studying how experiencing a job loss affects individuals' decision to enter politics.
 Using rich administrative data from Brazil, we focus on party memberships and candidacies for local councils, the lowest-level positions in Brazilian politics.
 We rely on individual-level information on the universe of party members and local candidates between 2000 and 2020, which we match to employer-employee data on all formally employed workers between 2004 and 2018.
-The comprehensiveness of the data allows us to investigate effect heterogeneity along individual, party, and institutional characteristics and explore the consequences of eligibility for unemployment benefits after the job loss.
-In addition, we use various competence measures to document the implications of job loss for the selection of those who enter politics.
-Taken together, our results document novel insights on the mechanisms behind individual decisions to engage with politics following a layoff, as well as the consequences of these economic shocks for the supply of politicians.
+Various individual competence measures allow us to document the implications of job loss for the selection of those who enter politics.
+Moreover, we investigate effect heterogeneity along individual, local, and party characteristics and explore the consequences of eligibility for unemployment benefits after the job loss, providing novel insights into the mechanisms behind individual decisions to engage with politics following the displacement.